 Related Publications and Websites

-- To access Janus program-related publications, please enter the following into a Google Scholar search query:
+To access Janus program-related publications, please visit Google Scholar:R&D Authors

 - IARPA-Funded Project Advances Biometrics Intelligence

 - Wild Gadgets Fit for a Real-Life James Bond

 - Intelligence agency seeks facial recognition upgrade